 This class is designed to address the volatility of fires in fine fuels (grasses) that are found in Nebraska.
-Students will be introduced to the various types of native prairie grasses and other challenges encountered while fighting wildland fires.
+Students will be introduced to the various types of native prairie grasses and other challenges encountered while fighting wildland fires in fine fuels.